ADB reviews forecast for Kyrgyzstan's and Tajikistan’s economic growth

 The Asian Development Bank (ADB) revised its GDP growth forecast on Kyrgyzstan and Tajikistan in 2015, the bank’s Asian Development Outlook 2014 report, released on March 24, said.

-In Kyrgyzstan growth is likely to slow further to 1.7 percent in 2015, reflecting recession
+In Kyrgyzstan growth is likely to slow further to 1.7 percent in

 in the Russia, sluggish performance in Kazakhstan, and a further drop in gold production as the quality of extracted ore declines, the report says.
 Growth is expected to remain positive, however, with recovery in agro-processing and textiles and more trade as the Kyrgyzstan joins the Eurasian Economic Union.
 Growth is projected at 2.0 percent in 2016 on the assumption of some recovery in Russia and Kazakhstan and higher remittances.
 The highly volatile external environment poses downside risks to growth, ADB says.